 Kit Fisher Bredrup is a founding member of the 100 Women Initiative.
-100 Women is a group of UNC Kenan-Flagler alumnae who are focused on enhancing the enrollment and our culture with strong, ambitious and collaborative female students.
+100 Women is a group of UNC Kenan-Flagler alumnae focused on enhancing the enrollment and our culture with strong, ambitious and collaborative female students.
 Their initial goal is to increase the number of full-time female MBA students through focused engagement.

-Kit has been a Tar Heel from the very beginning.
+Bedrup has been a Tar Heel from the very beginning.
 She was born in Chapel Hill while her father was a resident at UNC Medical School.
-She grew up in Greensboro, North Carolina, and graduated from UNC in ’89 with a BA in economics.
-After graduating from UNC, she joined First Citizens Bank where she worked in the Credit Analysis Department and later joined their Private Banking Group.
-She returned to UNC for her MBA, graduating from UNC Kenan-Flagler in ’93.
+She grew up in Greensboro, North Carolina, and graduated from UNC-Chapel Hill with a BA in economics.
+After graduating from UNC, she joined First Citizens Bank where she worked in the credit analysis department and later joined their private banking group.
+She returned to UNC Kenan-Flagler for her MBA.
 Upon graduation she joined Mercer Management Consulting where she specialized in strategy and operational consulting.
 In 1997, she changed careers and moved to New York to joined the Highland Search Group where she specialized in financial service recruiting.
 Soon after moving to New York, she met her husband, Turner Bredrup.
 They live in Richmond, Virginia, and are the proud parents of Turner ’23 and Fisher.

-Kim is a partner in Deloitte’s Strategy and Business Transformation Group, helping to drive Deloitte’s national tax strategy and planning.
-She has been with Deloitte for more than 30 years serving clients in the Private Wealth and Banking sector with extensive experience leading key business development pursuits, transitioning and serving large-scale wealth management outsourcing engagements and managing relationships with key stakeholders.
+Kim Brunson is a partner in Deloitte’s Strategy and Business Transformation Group, helping to drive Deloitte’s national tax strategy and planning.
+She has been with Deloitte for more than 30 years serving clients in the private wealth and banking sector with extensive experience leading key business development pursuits, transitioning and serving large-scale wealth management outsourcing engagements and managing relationships with key stakeholders.

 Brunson has held numerous leadership positions within Deloitte, including National Women’s Initiative Leader, National Tax Chief of Staff, and East Sector Global Employment Solutions Leader.
 Additionally, she has served on various Deloitte advisory committees and boards including National Tax Risk Management Committee, Deloitte Foundation Board, Senior Tax Advisory Committee and Managing Partner’s Advisory Committee.